alirezanorouziazad/alirezanorouziazad.github.io/content/authors/admin/_index.md

     date_start: 2018-03-01
     date_end: 2018-12-01
     summary: |

       Developed and implemented game features using C# within Unity framework.
 Collaborated with the design team to create engaging gameplay mechanics and optimize performance.
 Worked on debugging, code optimization, and integrating new functionalities to enhance user experience.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills:
-  - name: Deep Learning & Computer Vision
+  - name: Technical Skills
     items:
-      - name: Python
+      - name: Deep Learning & Computer Vision
         description: Experience in medical image segmentation, classification, and object detection using PyTorch and TensorFlow
         percent: 80
         icon: code-bracket